Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Conclusion

 \section{Conclusion}

-We benchmarked classical, LLM-based, and hybrid HPO methods on small-scale language model training under the same budgets and constraints.
-Within the fixed, constrained search space, classical HPO methods such as CMA-ES and TPE consistently outperformed LLM-based agents, with OOM avoidance emerging as a stronger predictor of performance than search diversity.
-Restricting LLMs to a fixed hyperparameter search space does not leverage their strengths; the one setting where a pure LLM method competes with classical approaches is unconstrained code editing~\citep{karpathy2025autoresearch}, where the agent directly modifies training source code and narrows the gap to classical methods substantially despite using only a self-hosted open-weight model.
-However, this requires sufficient model scale: the 0.8B model is insufficient for unconstrained code editing, while it suffices for hybrid optimization. \centaur achieved the best result in our experiments by using the LLM on only 30\% of trials, preserving fast convergence from CMA-ES while benefiting from LLM-informed suggestions.
+We benchmarked classical, LLM-based, and hybrid HPO methods on small-scale language model training under identical budgets.
+Within a fixed search space, classical methods consistently outperformed LLM-based agents, with OOM avoidance mattering more than search diversity.
+Restricting LLMs to a fixed hyperparameter search space does not leverage their strengths; allowing the LLM to directly edit source code narrows the gap but does not close it, even with frontier models such as Claude Opus 4.6 and Gemini 3.1 Pro Preview. \centaur achieved the best result in our experiments by using the LLM on only 30\% of trials, where a 0.8B LLM already suffices for hybrid optimization while unconstrained code editing requires larger models. \centaur with Opus 4.6 extends this lead further, though the improvement comes from higher-quality suggestions rather than better OOM avoidance.
+All in all, our results suggest that LLMs are most effective as a complement to classical optimizers, not as a replacement.

-Our study evaluated a single task with open-weight models (Qwen3.5 0.8B and 27B).
-Preliminary single-seed experiments with frontier model Gemini 3.1 Pro Preview shows competitive but not clearly superior performance to Qwen3.5-27B (\Cref{sec:gemini}).
-More experiments and other models are needed to determine whether frontier models can close the remaining gap to classical methods.
-Also, all LLM methods in this benchmark operate without tools or external knowledge retrieval.
+Our study evaluated a single task with open-weight models (Qwen3.5 0.8B and 27B) and two frontier models (Gemini 3.1 Pro Preview and Claude Opus 4.6).
+Scaling from 0.8B to 27B to Gemini Pro yields no improvement for hybrid optimization, but \centaur with Opus 4.6 breaks through this plateau.
+More benchmarking and experiments are needed to determine the generality of these findings.
+All LLM methods in this benchmark operate without tools or external knowledge retrieval.
 Equipping LLM optimizers with agentic capabilities such as paper search, documentation lookup, or code analysis tools is a promising direction.
 Additionally, exploring other classical optimizers as the hybrid base and pairing CMA-ES with a code-editing LLM agent could allow the search space to co-evolve with the optimization trajectory.

 \ifshowack \begin{ack} This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 539134284, through EFRE (FEIH\_2698644) and the state of Baden-W\"urttemberg.
 We acknowledge funding by the European Union (via ERC Consolidator Grant DeepLearning 2.0, grant no.~101045765).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 Frank Hutter acknowledges the financial support of the Hector Foundation.